Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.

 Our mission is to love our covenant children in a safe place where every child and parent sees the love of God in the people who care for them.

-To volunteer for the Children’s Ministry, church members may contact the Children's Ministry Director.
+To volunteer for the Children’s Ministry, church members may contact our Children's Ministry Director.

 To volunteer for the Nursery, church members may sign-up in their Adult Sunday school classes.